josenunes-econ/josenunes-econ.github.io/index.md

 ---

 Welcome!
-I am an intern at the Energy Services Regulatory Authority (ERSE) with research interests in industrial organization, competition and economic regulation, macroeconomics, and banking.
+I am an intern at the Energy Services Regulatory Authority (ERSE) with interests in industrial organization, competition and economic regulation, macroeconomics, and banking.
 Explore my site to see my latest projects.

 ---